 This is basically an upgrade to the previous Chromebook up to (Chromebook #1).
-It’s Acer’s upgraded version with a leaner and meaner build.
+It’s Acer’s upgraded version with a leaner and meaner build (and a bigger screen).

 The processor has been upgraded to an Intel Celeron 1.5GHz CPU with dual-core performance and the newest architecture for even more speed and efficiency.
 It also offers your choice of 2GB or 4GB RAM and 16GB or 32GB SSD storage.

 Well, not really, but you get what I mean.
 It’s huge.
 The display is also in full HD, which means a 1920×1080 pixel resolution.
 You can watch all the HD stuff you want on the web on a huge screen.
 The display still retains the multiple viewing angles and anti-glare matte screen.

 The keyboard feels the same, with the same travel and offers a very responsive design just like the CB-131.
-The trackpad seems to slightly improved, as I didn’t have to press down as much to get it to click.
+The trackpad seems slightly improved, as I didn’t have to press down as much to get it to click.

 The battery is advertised to run the full 9 hours, just like the CB-131.
 This is quite impressive, as the screen is much bigger and runs at a higher resolution with more powerful components under the hood, but the battery runs the same amount on a single charge.